-The 4 Secrets to a Successful Pivot
+The 4 Secrets to a Successful Pivot A company that stays the course without looking for new opportunities risks failure.

 A pivot is a powerful tool.
 A company that stays the course without looking for new opportunities risks failure.